Lolaakinrinsola/product-feedback/README.md

 # Frontend Mentor - Audiophile e-commerce website solution

-This is a solution to the [Audiophile e-commerce website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/audiophile-ecommerce-website-C8cuSd_wx).
+This is a solution to the [Product feedback app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-feedback-app-wbvUYqjR6).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents